 OCD doesn’t respond well to logical reasoning—just knowing that memory hoarding is illogical or that it’s impossible to retain perfect memory isn’t enough for people to get better.
 Instead, treatment for OCD involves learning to accept doubt and uncertainty about one’s memories.
 By allowing feelings, even difficult or scary ones, to be present, people with OCD can gain freedom from the vicious cycle of memory hoarding, anxiety, and doubt.
 Exposure and response prevention (ERP) therapy is the gold standard treatment for all forms of OCD, involving direct confrontation with one’s fears while resisting the compulsions, like memory hoarding, that reinforce these fears over time.
 Through ERP, people who engage in memory hoarding can learn to accept their experiences and memories for what they are, even if they can’t remember them perfectly.

 Working alongside someone who understands memory hoarding and the negative impacts it can have on your life is key to recovery.
 ERP will help you to learn that you don’t have to overanalyze your memories and their meanings.
 You will learn how to respond differently to the urge to store memories and thoughts.
-If you have any questions about starting ERP therapy or need more information about the treatment, please don’t hesitate to book a free 15-minute call with our care team.
-On the call, we’ll assist you in either getting started with a licensed therapist at NOCD who has specialty training in OCD and ERP or connect you to other resources that might be helpful.
+If you have any questions about starting ERP therapy or need more information about the treatment, As an OCD specialist, I’ve used ERP to help many people regain their lives from OCD.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.